 The International Organization for Standardization (ISO) published Sept.
 8 the revision of its requirements and recommendations for simultaneous interpreting delivery platforms (SIDPs).

 The organization published the updated “24019:2022 Simultaneous Interpreting Delivery Platforms: Requirements and Recommendations” on Sept.
 8, replacing a version from 2020.
-In revising the document, the ISO noted that it paid closer attention to stakeholders involved in the delivery of remote simultaneous interpreting (RSI) services, such as speakers, interpreters, and platform providers, to more effectively standardize the use of the technology.
+In revising the document, the ISO paid closer attention to stakeholders involved in the delivery of remote simultaneous interpreting (RSI) services, such as speakers, interpreters, and platform providers, to more effectively standardize the use of the technology.

 Expanding upon the 2020 version of the standard, the newly published standard is more than twice as long, laying out requirements for interpreters, speakers, and platform providers to ensure that images and audio transmitted between them are conveyed accurately and cleanly.
 The revised version of the standard is available for CHF 138 ($141.04) on the ISO’s official website.